Dentistry

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-Teeth whitening is the process of getting whiter teeth either at home or in a dental office.
-You may get varying results from different treatments as some options may be more suitable for you than others.1
+Teeth whitening is the process of achieving whiter teeth either at home or in a dental office.
+You may receive varying results from different whitening treatments.
+This is because some options may be more suitable for you than others.1

 There are multiple types of teeth-whitening products, kits, and procedures.
 Most of these products contain one of these three ingredients: